 A: We prepare and package our meals each morning under strict food safety guidelines in our commercial kitchen at 13600 Tamiami Trail.
 Meals are delivered in a paperboard container that can be warmed in the microwave.

 Q: How can I receive a "Meals on Wheels" meal?

 A: If you think you may be eligible to receive Meals on Wheels, or know someone who may benefit from this service, then please call us.
 We will schedule a time for an intake call from our client coordinator.

 Q: What is a wellness check?

 A: We care about you!
 We bring more than just a meal.
 Our volunteers are trained to report any concerns.
 When our volunteers come to deliver, they will ring the bell or knock loudly.
 If they do not get an answer, they will try the door to see if it is unlocked.
 If it is, they will peak their head in and announce "Meals on Wheels".
 If there is still no answer, they will only leave the meal if you have set out a clean cooler.
-If there is still a meal in the cooler when we arrive, we will try to call you, and then try your emergency contacts as well.
+If there is a meal from a previous day in the cooler when we arrive, we will try to call you, and then try your emergency contacts as well.
 If we are unsuccessful at reaching you or an emergency contact, we will call the police to do a wellness check.
-If signs lead to a possibility that you could be inside and injured or ill, the police will enter your home.
+If the police determine that you could be inside and injured or ill, they will enter your home.